Why Are Dying People So Happy?

 Unlike the rest of us, dying people can’t avoid this topic.
 They’re dying.
 They know their time here on earth is coming to an end.
 As a result, people at the end of life do a lot of thinking and contemplating.

-They’re reviewing their lives and thinking deeply about death.
+They’re reviewing their lives and thinking deeply about all the things.

 Contrary to public opinion, thinking about this fact of life isn’t bad for us.
 It’s not morose.
 Or grim.
 Or depressing.